jens-limbach/SSv2-extensibility-workshop/README.md

 ### Steps:

 1. **Create a BTP Trial Account:**

-Create your own BTP Trial, wait a bit and login.
+- Create your own [BTP Trial](https://account.hanatrial.ondemand.com/), wait a bit and login.

 2. **Prepare Your Local Environment:**
-- Create a new folder named “btp extensions” on your computer and save the provided ZIP file there.
+- Create a new folder named “btp extensions” on your computer and save the provided [ZIP file](https://github.com/jens-limbach/SSv2-extensibility-workshop/blob/c7aba46ded43a51dd40b309baa632e2c3498c40e/btp-extension-training.zip) here.

 3. **Unpack the ZIP File:**
 - Unpack the ZIP file in your folder.